 Does Shure or Bose have a better mobile app?

-The ShurePlus PLAY app is limited: you can adjust noise cancelling and passthrough intensities, and that’s pretty much it.
-You can EQ the sound, but it only affects music that’s played through the ShurePlus PLAY app and is really only good for local files.
+The ShurePlus PLAY app is limited: you can adjust noise canceling and passthrough intensities, and that’s pretty much it.
+You can EQ the sound, but it only affects the music that’s played through the ShurePlus PLAY app and is really only good for local files.
 The most important feature is firmware update access.
 While Shure seldom released updates, the ones it does release are important: its release of firmware version 0.4.9.0 greatly improved microphone quality.
 It’s safe to assume that if other issues arise, the company will address them.

 Bose’s mobile app is much more feature-packed than Shure’s, because you can access key features of the Bose QuietComfort 35 II, and set an auto-timer to power the headset off.
 The Bose Connect app doesn’t let you equalize the sound though, so you need to go to a third-party app for that.
 You can also stream music from one phone to multiple Bose headsets, which is similar to Samsung Dual Audio.
-Just as you can adjust the noise cancelling intensity of the Shure headphones via its app, you can do the same with the Bose QC 35 II via the Bose Connect app.
+Just as you can adjust the noise canceling intensity of the Shure headphones via its app, you can do the same with the Bose QC 35 II via the Bose Connect app.

 Is the Shure AONIC 50 or Bose QC 35 II better for calls?